 In our interview, Beth shared,

-Beth Langsont.
+Beth Langston.
 Paraphrased slightly for readability.

 They wondered, “Why aren’t we teaching these things to our kids right now?
 This is when they need to know what they’re good at and what their goals are.
-So that’s when we started on our own children as our guinea pigs.”
+So that’s when we started on our children as our guinea pigs.”

 The Cost of College